Acda en De Munnik

+Acda en De Munnik ([ˈɑɡdaː ʔɛn də ˈmʏnɪk]) is a Dutch cabaret and musical duo, consisting of Thomas Acda and Paul de Munnik.

-David Middelhoff joined the band when they created their first album in 1997.
+David Middelhoff joined the band when they made their first album in 1997.
 Drummer Kasper van Kooten and keyboard player Diederik van Vleuten played on their first four albums.
 Since 2002 they have been replaced by guitarist and keyboardist JB Meijers and drummer Dave van Beek.
 Together with Van Dik Hout, Acda en de Munnik formed the band De Poema's.

-"Niet of nooit geweest" was the first song that made the band famous.
-It still remains one of the most popular songs in Dutch music history.